-Fill out the chart for common career and training services applicable to AEFLA programs.
+1. Fill out the chart for common career and training services applicable to AEFLA programs.
 For definitions of career and training services, how to calculate these costs, and other guidance, please read the appendix to this report template.
 Do not fill this out without reading the entire appendix carefully.
 Do not skip this section.

-Career and Training Services Applicable to AEFLA Category of Service Total Number of Participants Who Received This Service Total FEDERAL FUNDS Expended for This Service, Excluding Administrative Costs, for Program Year 2022-2023 Average FEDERAL FUNDS Expenditure per Participant, Excluding Administrative Costs Outreach, intake, and orientation information Career Service 173 0 0 Initial assessment of skill levels including literacy, numeracy, and English language proficiency, as well as aptitudes, abilities, and supportive services needs Career Service 173 0 0 Referrals to and coordination of activities with other programs and services.
-Career Service 99 \$5220.07 \$52.72 Provision of performance information and program cost information on eligible providers of education, training, and workforce services by program and type of provider.
-Career Service 99 \$2000 \$20.21 Provision of information on availability of supportive services or assistance and appropriate referrals (including child care; child support; medical or child health assistance available through the State's Medicaid program and CHIP; SNAP benefits; EITC; assistance under TANF, and other supportive services and transportation) Career Service 99 0 0 Total: 99 \$7220.07 \$72.93 Integrated Education and Training (IET) programs Training Service 0
+Career and Training Services Applicable to AEFLA Category of Service Total Number of Participants Who Received This Service Total FEDERAL FUNDS Expended for This Service, Excluding Administrative Costs, for Program Year 2023-2024 Average FEDERAL FUNDS Expenditure per Participant, Excluding Administrative Costs Outreach, intake, and orientation information Career Service 180 0 0 Initial assessment of skill levels including literacy, numeracy, and English language proficiency, as well as aptitudes, abilities, and supportive services needs Career Service 180 0 0 Referrals to and coordination of activities with other programs and services.
+Career Service 100 0 0 Provision of performance information and program cost information on eligible providers of education, training, and workforce services by program and type of provider.
+Career Service 100 63, 169.00 631 Provision of information on availability of supportive services or assistance and appropriate referrals (including child care; child support; medical or child health assistance available through the State's Medicaid program and CHIP; SNAP benefits; EITC; assistance under TANF, and other supportive services and transportation) Career Service 180 0 0 Total: 63,169.00 631 Integrated Education and Training (IET) programs Enter this total in Training Service 40 0 0

-Enter this total in Question 1 in Section IX as well.
+^{}Enter this total in Question 1 in Section IX as well.

-Describe specific activities and strategies your organization has implemented to partner with the Local Workforce Development Board and your local One Stop staff / operators.
+2. Describe specific activities and strategies your organization has implemented to partner with the Local Workforce Development Board and your local One Stop staff / operators.

-Last year SIPI was working with our local Department of Workforce Solutions on a MOU to allocate an office in our on campus One-Stop.
+In 2023, SIPI was working with our local Department of Workforce Solutions on a MOU to allocate an office in our on-campus One-Stop.
 This was completed in the spring of 2023 at which time DWS hired a staff person, Sonia Gomez, to staff this location full time.
-Presently, within the first month of being on campus, the office has already placed a SIPI students into paid pre-apprenticeship internship position.
-Also within the first month of operation, there were two HSE students and three AE students working through DWS referrals.
+This office was staffed during the 2023-2024 FY and within the first month of being on campus, the office had placed three SIPI students into paid pre-apprenticeship internship position.
+During the 2023-2024 FY Sonia and the DWS office provided career counseling services to all the students in our Career and College Success class 45 and another 50 student AE student.
+All HSE students during the year (total 27) had at least one career plan consultation and several stayed to work paid apprenticeship jobs.